ballerina-platform/ballerina-lang/stdlib/websub/src/main/ballerina/src/websub/Module.md

 }
 ```

-The subscription client can be used by subscribers to send subscription and unsubscription requests explicitly.
+The `websub:SubscriptionClient` can be used by subscribers to send subscription and unsubscription requests explicitly.
 ```ballerina
 import ballerina/log;
 import ballerina/websub;